s-g-mo/olympic_medal_metrics/README.md

 I thought this would be a fun project to do, to refresh myself on web-scraping.

-It's fun to look at the Olympic medal counts as the games progress, but it always kind of annoys me how countries are most often ranked.
+It's fun to look at Olympic medal counts as the games progress, but it always kind of annoys me how countries are most often ranked.
 Most often, medal tally tables rank countries by the total number of gold medals, and only consider silver and bronze for breaking ties.
 Another common metric for ranking